-An equal joint venture of Malaysia's national oil company Petroliam Nasional Berhad (Petronas) and Thailand's PTT Public Company Ltd (PTT), Trans Thailand (Thailand) Ltd (TTMT) is the owner and operator of the second phase of the Trans Thailand Malaysia (TTM) gas pipeline and separation project.
-The TTM project consists of gas pipelines and a gas separation plant (GSP) to transport and process natural gas from the gas reserves in the Thailand and on to Malaysia's Kedah state.
+An equal joint venture of Malaysia's national oil company Petroliam Nasional Berhad (Petronas) and Thailand's PTT Public Company Ltd (PTT), Trans Thai-Malaysia (Thailand) Ltd (TTMT) is the owner and operator of the second phase of the Trans Thailand Malaysia (TTM) gas pipeline and separation project.
+The TTM project consists of gas pipelines and a gas separation plant (GSP) to transport and process natural gas from the gas reserves in the Thai-Malaysia Joint Development Area to southern Thailand and on to Malaysia's Kedah state.
 TTM Project Phase II has been fully operational since June 2010.
 Issued in November 2010, the sukuk matures in 2024.